bukka/eet-app/README.md

 ### Example

 This example shows how to export data in the sendbox environment.
-First we just copy the dist file that has all settings for the EET sendbox environment:
+First we just copy the dist file that has all settings for the EET sendbox environment already in it:

 ```
 cp config/paramters.yml.dist config/parameters.yml